-- 2x earnings for men in comparison to others self-employed in rural areas. - ₹4 crore aggregate earnings of entrepreneurs - 95% indicated increased income and improved standard of living. - 92% women indicated higher self esteem at home.

-The community in Ekta village of Bharatpur district in the central Indian state of Raiasthan today lauds the grit, toil and determination with which Laxmi steered her family - from economic distress to stability - as she took on the role of an entrepreneur and a digital service provider.
+- 2x earnings for men in comparison to others self-employed in rural areas. - ₹4 crore aggregate earnings of entrepreneurs - 95% indicated increased income and improved standard of living. - 92% women indicated higher self esteem at and determination with which Laxmi steered her family - from economic distress to stability - as she took on the role of an entrepreneur and a digital service provider.
 At 18, Laxmi joined the BridgelT program, training to use a computer while enhancing her communication and business skills.
 In parallel, she made time to complete her graduation.